-On the Lechweg you can accompany one of the last wild rivers of Austria on its journey through the mountain landscapes of Vorarlberg and Tyrol: starting out life as a narrow mountain stream from its source, Lake Formarin, the Lech quickly becomes an untamed force of nature.
-Every year, the moment the snow starts to melt, the Lech becomes a truly wild river, forcing its way through the idyllic Lech Valley.
-It gushes past wide open meadows, through deep gorges and over wide gravel banks, with its partner path, the Lechweg, going wherever it goes, traveling right alongside it the whole way.
-The turquoise-blue river flows through the Austrian mountains for over 120 kilometers (75 miles) without restriction.
+On the Lechweg (Lech trail), you accompany one of Austria's last wild rivers on its journey through the mountain landscapes of Vorarlberg and Tyrol, as it flows down from its source at the picturesque Formarinsee as a narrow mountain stream.
+More streams add to it, turning the Lech into a broader, wild river through the idyllic Lech Valley.
+Sometimes it meanders across wide alluvial meadows, sometimes through deep gorges and sometimes over sweeping gravel banks, always accompanied by the Lechweg, the path that runs along its banks.
+In total, the turquoise-blue river flows unrestricted through the Austrian mountains for over 120 kilometres (75 mi).

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 The third stage is a particularly comfortable section on the Lechweg.
 Most of the time today it is on good paths down into the valley, so you can relax and enjoy nature.

 From Lechleiten to Steeg, the Lechweg follows the course of the old federal highway.
 It has not been used by motorized traffic since…

 At the beginning of the fourth stage, a special highlight awaits you on the Lechweg.
 High above Holzgau you cross the Höhenbachtal Gorge on an adventurous suspension bridge.
 At over 200 meters long, it is one of the longest suspension bridges in Austria and offers you a fantastic view of the gorge.
 If…